jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 short fragment lengths.

-We took the species level 'core' of the Anthropoids, Hominids and Homininis based on the MALT nt database, with a minsupport value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, and 66% of the populations to be core to the genus.
+We took the species level 'core' of the Anthropoids, Hominids and Homininis based on the MALT nt database, with a min. support value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, and 66% of the populations to be core to the genus.
 We retain single individual populations, and calculate intersections between each